catseye/NaNoGenLab/find-cut-up-regions/README.md

     (say 90%) of the pixels are "light", record this line.
 *   Amalgamate adjacent recorded lines and possibly reduce their thickness.
 *   Strips to cut will be those between the lines.
+*   Then, for each strip, rotate it 90 degrees and run in through the above process (as if it were an entire input image), rotating the generated "strips" from that back -90 degrees.

 Observations
 ------------